 - in order to satisfy our obligations to comply with local laws and regulations;

-- for legitimate business interests (for example which is performance management, in order to ensure we have qualified and competent personnel for health, safety and security purposes, to ensure our network and information are secure and that only authorised personnel can access certain sites or assets, to administer and generally conduct business within the Company and across the organization, and to prevent fraud); or
+- for legitimate business interests (for example performance management in order to ensure we have qualified and competent personnel or for health, safety and security purposes to ensure that only authorised personnel can access certain sites or assets, litigation and defense of claims); or

 All activities on Shell IT equipment and/or when connected to the Shell IT network may be monitored for legitimate business purposes.
-For further information see the personal use guidelines http://sww.shell.com/it/irm/legalandregulatory/personal_use.html.

 All Shell Staff receive an access badge which allows Shell to record the date, time and access points made by individuals within Shell premises and assets.
 The data from the access and security systems are used:

-- for health, safety and security purposes, specifically the protection of Shell assets, Shell Staff and visitors to Shell premises;
+- for health, safety and security purposes,to prevent fraud and specifically the protection of Shell assets, Shell Staff and visitors to Shell premises;

 - to comply with legal and regulatory requirements, specifically where there is a local legal requirement to provide information to government/regulatory authorities;